digbmc/dssf-blog/README.md

 - If you are building the Bootstrap 4.0 Navbar into your Jekyll site through the default Minima theme like we did and notice an alignment error when minimizing the desktop window (or on mobile) where the opened menu is not inline with the Site Title, we fixed this problem by adding "flex-wrap: nowrap;" to the "_layout.scss" file under the "site.nav" section.

 ### Customizing templates: creating our lemon-lime theme
 In order to change the color palette and overall theme of the website, we used a feature called “skins.”
 Skins allow you to create an entire theme that, with just editing a line of code, you can change your website's fonts, font colors, background, opacity, and really anything else you'd like.
-If you

 According to [Minima](https://github.com/jekyll/minima), you should start out with *at least* the following code in your `assets/css/style.scss` file
 ```